-A research report contributed to by The King’s College London, England compared the effects of naltrexone implants and methadone treatment on heroin and other illicit drug use for the outcomes of addicts after prison release.
+A research report contributed to by The King’s College London, England, compared the effects of naltrexone implants and methadone treatment on heroin and other illicit drug use for people with addiction after prison release.
 It concluded that Naltrexone implants might be a valuable treatment option in prison settings.

 A naltrexone implant may be another tool in the fight against addiction.
-A person with a serious substance use disorder, using opioids like oxycodone or street drugs like heroin put their lives at risk when they use.
+A person with a severe substance use disorder, using opioids like oxycodone or street drugs like heroin, puts their lives at risk when they operate.
 Opioids are deadly when used often enough and in large enough doses.
-If using a naltrexone implant can remove that high feeling and cut back cravings, it can give people with an addiction a strong chance to overcome it, and help treat the underlying causes.
-A naltrexone implant gives people the relief they need, and the chance they deserve, to finish treatment and live a life in full recovery.
+If using a naltrexone implant can remove that high feeling and cut back cravings, it can give people with an addiction a solid chance to overcome it and help treat the underlying causes.
+A naltrexone implant gives people the relief they need and the chance they deserve to finish treatment and live a life in full recovery.

 Improved outcomes may be physical because there is a more steady blood level and patients don’t forget their medicine.
 The outcomes may also be partly psychological because once a patient receives their implant, they don’t have to decide every day whether or not to take their Naltrexone or consider relapsing.